 How Much Does Each Dumpster Size Hold?

-Dumpster dimensions are expressed in cubic yards.
-This refers to the volume of debris they can hold.
-The exact sizes available for rent may vary depending on your location and the company you rent from, but you’ll likely be choosing from among these sizes:
+Dumpster dimensions are measured in feet but volume is calculated in cubic yards.
+The exact sizes and dimensions may vary depending on your location and the company you rent from, but you’ll likely be choosing from the following:

 - 10 cubic yard dumpster: Typically holds about 3 pickup trucks’ worth of debris.